Shu-Ling Wang

 Beyond academia, I love architecture, arts, photography, and music.
-My favorite architects are Frank Lloyd Wright, Louis Sullivan, and Zaha Hadid; I am also fascinated by the drawings of Georgia O’Keeffe and Edward Hopper.
+My favorite architects are Frank Lloyd Wright, Louis Sullivan, and Zaha Hadid.
+I am also fascinated by the drawings of Georgia O’Keeffe, Edward Hopper, and Claude Monet.
 I play piano, violin, and Pi-Pa (a Chinese instrument).
-My favorite composer and musician is Johann S. Bach of the Baroque period.
+My favorite composers and musicians are Johann S. Bach of the Baroque period.

 Education